Free & Same Day Ground Shipping | View Details

 Pros: Let the substrate “breathe.”
 Can be used on any porous surface (concrete, brick, stone).
 Relatively inexpensive.
 Excellent water repellent qualities.

 Cons: May become slippery when wet.
 Not paintable.
 Not suitable for negative side water pressure.
-Large molecules result in limited performance on more desne surfaces like, pre-cast concrete, heavy weight block, & smooth faced block.
+Large molecules result in limited performance on more dense surfaces like, pre-cast concrete, heavy weight block, & smooth faced block.
 Larger molecules sit higher in the surfaces and are vulnerable to abrasion and weathering.
 This results in a shorter life expectancy when compared to silane sealers.

 Bottom Line: A good choice when it comes to a muilti-purpose residential sealer.
-Effective on many types of surafces, concrete, brick, pavers, etc. A silane/siloxanxe blend is the best choice as the two compliment each other well.
+Effective on many types of surfaces, concrete, brick, pavers, etc. A silane/siloxanxe blend is the best choice as the two compliment each other well.

 Polyester/Polyurethane penetrating sealers